TL;DR

 1. Define the Objective

 Every incentive plan should begin with a clear purpose.
-Companies must decide whether the goal is to increase revenue, boost productivity, improve quality, or achieve a specific strategic outcome.
-Without clarity, incentives can backfire by rewarding the wrong behaviors.
+Companies must decide whether the goal is higher revenue or better quality.
+Vague goals backfire and reward the wrong behaviors.

-For example, a retail chain focused on customer experience might damage its reputation if bonuses are tied solely to sales volume rather than service quality.
-A well-defined objective ensures incentive pay is tied to outcomes that truly drive business success.
+A retail chain focused on customer experience can damage its reputation when bonuses reward sales volume over service quality.
+A well-defined objective ties incentive pay to outcomes that drive business success.

 2. Identify Eligible Roles

-Not all employees contribute to goals in the same way, so companies need to decide who qualifies for incentive pay.
+Employees contribute to goals in different ways, so companies must decide who qualifies.
 Sales representatives may be rewarded for closing deals, while project teams might earn bonuses for delivering milestones on time.
 Support staff and marketing teams can also be included if their work directly impacts key objectives such as retention or lead generation.

 Overlooking certain roles can cause disengagement, while overextending incentives to roles without measurable impact can dilute their effectiveness.
 The best plans focus on roles where performance is both measurable and strategically valuable.